Speech Pathologist Salary and Career Outlook

 Speech Pathologist Salary by State

-Naturally, the location that you practice speech pathology in can have a huge effect on your earning potential in the field.
-For example, working as an SLP in New York City typically allows for a higher average salary than, say, North Dakota due to the massive disparity in cost of living in these states.
+Naturally, the location where you practice speech pathology can have a huge effect on your earning potential in the field.
+For example, working as an SLP in New York City typically offers a higher average salary than, say, North Dakota, due to the massive cost-of-living disparity between the two states.

-The reason some state’s speech pathologists might enjoy higher salaries could be anything from a high cost of living to a large gap in the amount of speech pathology positions available and professionals able to fill those positions.
-Below, we’ve collected state average salary for speech-language pathologists from the BLS:
+The reason some states’ speech pathologists might enjoy higher salaries could be anything from a high cost of living to a large gap between the number of speech pathology positions available and the number of professionals able to fill them.
+Below, we’ve collected the state average salary for speech-language pathologists from the BLS (May 2024):

 StateMedian Salary